 EMPLOYMENT EQUITY: AN EVEN BREAK, The Ontario Women's Directorate: 1987.

-Abstract: Presents managers in a supermarket environment discussing employment related problems associated with employment of visible minorities, women in non-traditional occupations, and disabled, as well as strategies for successfully integrating such people in the workforce.
+Abstract: Presents managers in a supermarket environment discussing employment related problems associated with employment of visible minorities, women in non-traditional occupations, and disabled.
 A major theme is that, for an Employment Equity initiative to be successful, managers must be prepared to confront their own prejudices and change their own behaviour in order to set a good example to junior staff.

 EMPLOYMENT EQUITY, AN OVERVIEW OF POLICIES AND PROGRAMS IN ONTARIO, Campbell, Elaine: 1993.